luisalejandrobf/tyba-backend/README.md

 ### Running with Docker

-The easiest way to run the application is using Docker Compose:
+The easiest way to run the application is using Docker Compose from the root folder:

 ```bash
 docker-compose up